Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial of : type

 \begin{thm} Let $\frg$ be $D_n$, $n\geq 4$.
 Then for any subset $G\subseteq\Delta^+$, the characteristic polynomial of $\emph{\texttt{Shi}}(G)$ is given by

 \end{thm} \begin{proof} This follows from Lemma \ref{lemma-sum-quasi-antichain} and Lemma \ref{lemma-fS-type-D}. \end{proof}

-\centerline{\scshape Acknowledgements} The research is supported by the National Science Foundation of China grant 11201261.
-In the process of carrying out this work, the author had more than a few conversations with Dr.~S.-J.~Wang about hyperplane arrangements.
-I would like to thank him heartily for sharing his knowledge with me.
+\centerline{\scshape Acknowledgements} The research is supported by the National Natural Science Foundation of China grant 11201261.
+In the process of carrying out this work, the author had more than a few conversations with S.-J.~Wang about hyperplane arrangements.
+I would like to thank him heartily for sharing knowledge with me.
+Two anonymous referees gave me many suggestions.
+In particular, the entire subsection 3.4 was motivated by a question of one referee, and the introduction was reorganized according to the suggestion of another referee.
+I thank them sincerely.
+Finally, the author is deeply indebted to the editors.